ItzARubix/ConJava/README.md

-# HiddenGems
+# JavaArtifacts
 A lightweight, multipurpose, Java package (that is currently under construction).

-**HiddenGems** is a very simple Java package designed to increase project speed by implementing the methods that you _could_ program, but would really rather not.
+**JavaArtifacts** is a very simple Java package designed to increase project speed by implementing the methods that you _could_ program, but would really rather not.

-As of now, the only present file in this package is **Artifacts**, which is also still thusly unfinished.
+As of now, the only present file in this package is just called **Artifacts**, which is also still thusly unfinished.

 ## Artifacts